Fragmenta Iguvina – Manuscript Fragments from Gubbio

 No scholarly attention has been devoted to this collection.
 However, thanks to the support of the Biblioteca Comunale Sperelliana, a systematic study of the fragments is currently being undertaken.
 We aim to make digital reproductions (under natural light and UV light) and English descriptions of these fragments available to as wide an audience as possible with the Fragmentarium.
 Our hope is to continue the exploration of other collections of fragments in Gubbio and, potentially, in Umbria in order to disseminate online a catalogue of further fragments which are hitherto unknown.

-Leonardo Costantini, the project leader (Teaching Associate at Bristol University), is responsible for the digitisation and classification of the initial batch of fragments.
+Leonardo Costantini, the project leader (Teaching Associate in Classics at Bristol University), is responsible for the digitisation and classification of the initial batch of fragments.